Harry Creighton Peffer Distinguished Professor of Chemical Engineering

 In biotechnology, Professor Ramkrishna, in collaboration with Professor Morgan, is investigating dynamic, cybernetic models of large metabolic networks developed by his group along with experimental measurements of numerous intracellular metabolites and fluxes for parameter identification.
 Cybernetic models are also under investigation for application to metabolic engineering.
 Of particular interest is its application to metabolic engineering of yeast for the development of new strains to maximize productivity of bioethanol.
 This investigation is in collaboration with Professor Morgan and Dr. Nancy Ho.

+Other recent work in the field of cybernetic modeling seeks to establish the relationship between cybernetic control and data for cellular control.
+Enabled by collaboration with Professor Subramaniam’s group at UCSD, preliminary results demonstrate that cybernetic variables determined from metabolite data predict the time-dependent behavior of gene expression data.
 An active research program in collaboration with Professors Hannemann (ChE), Rundell, and Leary of (BME) is under way in the application of population balance models for cancer chemotherapy (leukemia).
 This work involves clinical data from the Riley Children's Hospital at Indianapolis through collaboration with Dr. Vik.
 Stochastic models are being investigated for quantitative design of complete cancer cure.

 A new project has just been initiated in collaboration with Prof. Wei-Shou Hu at the University of Minnesota.
 The primary objective of this research project is to construct mathematical models for signal transduction processes connected with transferring drug resistance between different cells.
+We aim to develop a better understanding of this mechanism in various ways for both Planktonic cells and biofilms.
+This can be done from a simple approach such as average single cell models to more advanced stochastic single cell models to even more advance models in which we can capture fully both the effects coming from population interaction and stochasticity.

 Professor Ramkrishna is also associated with recently instituted research in Cancer Care Engineering at Purdue for mathematical modeling of the development of Colorectal Cancer based on information gleaned from clinical and biological data obtained from patients.